 The Gwenfrewi Project Wedding Photographer

-When Rebecca first emailed me she casually mentioned they were having a beautiful wedding at The Gwenfrewi Project in Gwytherin.
-I must admit had absolutely no idea where or what it was.
 A quick search on Google and you discover that The Gwenfrewi Project in Gwytherin is in fact a magnificent decommissioned church in Conwy now owned by the lovely Alison.
 It’s a beautiful historic venue surrounded by stunning scenery that dates back to the Bronze Age.
 This former church holds unique civil ceremonies and is a place where you can create a truly individual wedding.
 Surrounded by ancient yews thousands of years old the site oozes atmosphere and charm.
 The venue welcomes all, civil weddings and partnerships and is also dog friendly.
-It’s that combination that got me super excited!!
-I actually love The Gwenfrewi Project so much it’s currently occupying a top spot of My favourite wedding venues in North Wales (update: the Gwenfrewi Project is unfortunately not accepting any enquiries in 2021).
+It’s that combination that gets me super excited.
+In fact, I love The Gwenfrewi Project so much it’s currently occupying the top spot of My favourite wedding venues in North Wales (update: the Gwenfrewi Project is unfortunately not accepting any enquiries in 2021).

 North Wales Wedding Photographer

-Thanks to Storm Hannah the weather on Geraint & Rebecca’s wedding day was not quite as bright and sunny as I’d hoped for… But rain on your wedding day is a sign of a good luck for a long and happy marriage and this magnificent Welsh Wedding Venue is stunning inside so no need to worry about the wet.
-If you’re currently wedding planning don’t worry about rain on your wedding day by the way.
-Have a little read of this instead, it’ll put your mind at ease (seriously!).
+Thanks to Storm Hannah the weather on this beautiful Gwenfrewi wedding day was not quite as bright and sunny as we’d hoped for.
+But rain on your wedding day is a sign of a good luck for a long and happy marriage and this magnificent Welsh Wedding Venue is stunning inside.

 The Gwenfrewi Project Wedding Photography